-Section F. Time Limits.
+Section F. Time Limits, Extensions and Waiver of Steps.
 If a grievance is not presented within the time limits set forth above, it shall be considered waived.
 If a grievance is not presented to the next step within the specified time limit or any agreed extension thereof, it shall be considered settled on the basis of the Employer's last response.
 If the Employer does not answer within the specified time limits, the union may elect to treat the grievance as denied at that step and timely present the grievance at the next step.
 By mutual written agreement between the Employer and the Association, the parties may waive Steps I and/or II.
+The timeline to file at a subsequent step of the grievance procedure begins to run on the day after the waiver is granted.
 The time limit in each step may be extended by mutual written agreement of the Employer and the Association.
 In computing any period of time prescribed or allowed by this grievance procedure, the date of the act or event, or default for which the designated time begins to run shall not be included.
 The last day of the period shall be included, unless it is a Saturday, a Sunday or a legal holiday, in which event the period runs until the end of the next day, which is not a Saturday, a Sunday or legal holiday.